-As a photographer my whole life I have learned to look at the world a little different.
-I see things from a perspective that others might not see.
-Even with a slight change of framing or focus.
-The entire image could be drastically changed.
-As a photographer I often struggle on how to present the best perspective for my clients.
+As a photographer, my whole life I have learned to look at the world a little differently.
+Even with a slight shift of the framing or focus, an entire image can be drastically changed.
+However, I often struggle with how to convey the best perspective for my clients.
 This predicament came to a head last year when I took photos of Katy’s family.

 Katy’s life wasn’t defined by her cancer.
-It was defined by the 18 years of life she lived and the millions of accomplishments she made.
-Katy was an artist her whole life.
-She was fascinated with space and astronomy – and had big goals to become an astrobiologist to help progress the search for life outside of our planet.
+Katy defined her life by how she lived those 18 years and the millions of accomplishments she made.
+Katy was an artist.
+She was fascinated with space and astronomy; she had big goals to become an astrobiologist to progress the search for life outside of our planet.
 All the hopes and dreams and little pieces of Katy’s life- this is what defined Katy.
-This is how her parents and friends knew Katy.
-Leukemia was a minute details in Katy’s story — it does not define her.
+This is how her family and friends knew Katy.
+Leukemia did not define her.
+It still does not define her.